-(c) The aseptic manipulation portion of the challenge must mimic the most challenging compounding activity that staff routinely complete while replacing the components with soybean-casein digest media.
-Additionally, the challenge must represent elements within the facilities operations that could impact stability such as length of compounding operations, number of additions or transfers, number, type and complexity of manipulations, and number of other personnel in the compounding area.
+(b) The aseptic manipulation portion of the challenge must mimic the most challenging compounding activity that staff routinely complete while replacing the components with soybean-casein digest media.

-(d) If using commercial growth media, a certificate of analysis must be obtained and included with the results that demonstrate that the media supports the growth of microorganisms.
+(c) If using commercial growth media, a certificate of analysis must be obtained and included with the results that demonstrate that the media supports the growth of microorganisms.

-(e) If preparing media in house, the growth promotion must be demonstrated for each batch and documented in accordance with USP Chapter 71
+(d) If preparing media in house, the growth promotion must be demonstrated for each batch

-(f) All media must be appropriately stored as per labeling prior to utilization.
+(e) All media must be appropriately stored as per labeling prior to utilization.

-(g) Following completion of the media fill challenge, it is to be incubated in an incubator at 20 to 25 degrees Celsius for a minimum of seven (7) days as well as 30 to 35 degrees Celsius for a minimum of seven (7) days in the sequence as delineated in the facilities policies and procedures
+(f) Following completion of the media fill challenge, it is to be incubated in an incubator at 20 to 25 degrees Celsius for a minimum of seven (7) days as well as 30 to 35 degrees Celsius for a minimum of seven (7) days in the sequence as delineated in the facilities policies and procedures

-(h) Failure of the media fill test occurs if any samples show turbidity or other visual manifestations of growth in the media on or prior to the final (i.e. fourteenth) day of incubation.
+(g) Failure of the media fill test occurs if any samples show turbidity or other visual manifestations of growth in the media on or prior to the final (i.e. fourteenth) day of incubation.

-(i) Immediately following the media fill challenge, gloved fingertip and thumb sampling must be performed on both hands and the direct compounding area in the ISO Class 5 PEC.
+(h) Immediately following the media fill challenge, gloved fingertip and thumb sampling must be performed on both hands and the direct compounding area in the ISO Class 5 PEC.
 Sterile 70% IPA shall not be applied immediately prior to these samplings.